Mixono/Micro-Security/micropremium.md

    # Information
-   Micro Security is a Discord Server Manager/Utility Bot.
+   Micro is a Discord Server Manager/Utility Bot.
 It helps with Nukes, Raids, Polls, Suggestions, Tickets, Security & Manages all your server data into a secure database.
 It also provides Auto Moderation for people to rarely have time to moderate their servers.
 All the Auto Moderation/Utility Tools are still in BETA.